 TSYS Merchant Solutions Review

 Total System Services, Inc. (TSYS) is a merchant services provider and credit/debit card transaction processor headquartered in Columbus, Georgia.
 In addition to regional offices around the United States, the company has an international presence, serving clients in over 80 countries around the world.
-Although its roots go back to 1959, it’s been an independent business entity since 1983.
+Although its roots go back to 1959, TSYS has been an independent business entity since 1983.
 Not only is it one of the oldest processors in the industry, but it’s also one of the largest.
-With hundreds of thousands of merchants on board and an annual processing volume of over one trillion dollars, it’s second only to Fiserv (formerly First Data) in size.
+With over 650,000 merchants onboard and an annual processing volume of more than 1 trillion dollars, it’s second only to Fiserv (formerly First Data) in size.
 In December 2017, TSYS got even more massive by acquiring Cayan in a $1.05 billion deal.

-A company this big is bound to have numerous internal divisions, and TSYS is no exception.
-The two divisions of primary concern to US-based merchants are TSYS Acquiring Solutions and TSYS Merchant Solutions.
-TSYS Acquiring Solutions serves as a third-party processor for other merchant account providers, including CPAY and many others.
+While they won’t be around much longer, TSYS has two internal divisions that merchants should be aware of: TSYS Acquiring Solutions and TSYS Merchant Solutions.
+TSYS Acquiring Solutions serves as a back-end processor for other merchant account providers, including both TSYS subsidiaries and independent companies.
 TSYS Merchant Solutions, on the other hand, is the company’s direct sales channel.
-This is where you would go in order to sign up directly with TSYS, rather than through a middle man, and I’ll focus solely on this division in this review.
+This is where you would go to sign up directly with TSYS, rather than through a middleman, and we’ll focus solely on this division in this review.
 At this point, new merchants looking to sign up with TSYS will probably be redirected to Global Payments, so you might want to read our complete review of them before proceeding.

-As you may know, there are many resellers (called ISOs/Agents) of TSYS that either contract TSYS for their processing platform, or act as referral partners for all of TSYS’ services.
-Some of those resellers are going to be ethical, and others are not.
-My advice would be to just go directly with TSYS Merchant Solutions for the most standardized and predictable experience.
+As you may know, there are many resellers (called ISOs/agents) of TSYS that either contract TSYS for their processing platform or act as referral partners for all of the company’s services.
+Some of those resellers are very ethical in their business practices, while many others are not.
+Going directly with TSYS Merchant Solutions offers the most standardized and predictable experience.
 With the recent acquisition, though, you might not get the same level of service that the company previously provided.
 TSYS has its own in-house sales team, and they can sign you up directly.
-There’s no need to go through a middle-man – unless that middle-man is going to offer you something above and beyond what TSYS Merchant Solutions can give you, such as superior customer support or training.
+There’s no need to go through a middleman — unless that middleman is going to offer you something above and beyond what TSYS Merchant Solutions can give you, such as better contract terms or more personalized customer support.

-For a company of this size, I was surprised to find a relatively small number of complaints.
-I’ve seen small providers with five times as many complaints as this very large processor.
-As a point of comparison, the largest processor in the country, First Data, has about 1,000 BBB complaints.
+For an organization of this size, I was surprised to find a relatively small number of complaints.
+I’ve seen smaller providers with five times as many complaints as this very large processor.
+As a point of comparison, the largest processor in the country, Fiserv (formerly First Data), has over 1,000 BBB complaints.
 TSYS has well under 100.
-This is very encouraging in terms of assessing overall trends at the corporate level.
+That is very encouraging in terms of assessing overall trends at the corporate level.
 Furthermore, the complaints that do crop up are usually handled quickly and ethically, including refunds when a misunderstanding occurs.

-Things are not perfect with TSYS, but — if you approach them as an educated merchant — there is no reason why you can’t get good service at a reasonable price.
-My one real warning is this: If you only process a low volume (say, under $4,000 per month), TSYS may not be able to get you the best deal possible.
-A bit of negotiation may get you some results, but overall they are generally not the best option for low-volume processing.
-(Check out our merchant account comparison chart for better options, or consider a mobile-based processor, such as Square (see our review), for very low volumes.)
+Things are not perfect with TSYS, but — if you approach the company as an educated merchant — there is no reason why you can’t get good service at a reasonable price.
+My one real warning is this: If you only process a low volume (say, under $5,000 per month), TSYS may not be able to get you the best deal possible.
+A bit of negotiation may get you some results, but it’s generally not the best option for low-volume processing.
+Check out our Merchant Account Comparison Chart for better choices, or consider a mobile-based processor, such as Square (see our review), for very low volumes.

-When compared to other processors of this size, TSYS performs very well, and earns a rating of 4 out of 5 stars.
-If you run a high-volume business or have complex processing needs, definitely check them out.
-Most mid-volume businesses can also find good service here.
-But, as always, use caution when dealing with resellers and independent agents.
+When compared to other large, direct processors of this size, TSYS performs only slightly above average and earns a rating of 3.5 out of 5 stars.
+If you run a high-volume business or have complex processing needs, it might be worth checking them out.
+Small and mid-volume businesses should look elsewhere.

 Check out the full review below for more information.
 Good luck!